microsoftgraph/microsoft-graph-docs/api-reference/beta/api/approleassignment-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of [approleassignment](../resources/approleassignment.md) object.
+Update the properties of an [approleassignment](../resources/approleassignment.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).